atlassian/react-beautiful-dnd/README.md

 type DraggableStateSnapshot = {|
   // Set to true if a Draggable is being actively dragged, or if it is drop animating
   // Both active dragging and the drop animation are considered part of the drag
+  // Generally this is the only property you will be using
   isDragging: boolean,
   // Set to true if a Draggable is drop animating.
 Not every drag and drop interaction
   // as a drop animation.
 There is no drop animation when a Draggable is already in its final
   // position when dropped.
 This is commonly the case when dragging with a keyboard
   isDropAnimating: boolean,
+  // Information about a drop animation
+  dropAnimation: ?DropAnimation
   // What Droppable (if any) the Draggable is currently over
   draggingOver: ?DroppableId,
+  // the id of a draggable that you are combining with
+  combineWith: ?DraggableId,
+  // if something else is dragging and you are a combine target, then this is the id of the item that is dragging
+  combineTargetFor: ?DraggableId,
+  mode: ?MovementMode,
 |};
 ```

+> See our [type guide](/docs/guides/types.md) for more details

 The `children` function is also provided with a small amount of state relating to the current drag state.
 This can be optionally used to enhance your component.
 A common use case is changing the appearance of a `Draggable` while it is being dragged.
 Note: if you want to change the cursor to something like `grab` you will need to add the style to the draggable.
 (See [Extending `DraggableProps.style`](#extending-draggableprops-style) above)